- Outlook is a very popular email client, especially among Microsoft fans.

-If you frequently send emails, especially in a business environment, then you most probably know Microsoft Outlook.
+If you frequently send emails, especially in a business environment, you probably know Microsoft Outlook.

-This email client comes pre-installed with Microsoft Windows 10, and it manages emails from many email services.
+This email client comes pre-installed with Microsoft Windows 10 and manages emails from many email services.

 Users have been reporting that they are having issues deleting folders in Outlook.

 I’m using outlook 2016 and have an IMAP account set up on it I have created a sub folder under Inbox, which I no longer need.
 I keep trying to delete this folder, but after a few seconds it reappears.